-- > Types such as single-detached, rowhouses, additional residential units and multi-residential buildings - Forms such as co-ownership housing, life lease housing and co-operative housing - Costs such as housing that is affordable to low and moderate income residents and workers - Functions such as special needs housing and student housing - A full mix and range of housing options also includes
+- > Types such as single-detached, rowhouses, additional residential units and multi-residential buildings - Forms such as co-ownership housing, life lease housing and co-operative housing - Costs such as housing that is affordable to low and moderate income residents and workers - Functions such as special needs housing and student housing - A full mix and range of housing options also includes both ownership and rental tenure - Conversion of existing housing to provide additional housing units such as secondary suites

-2.3.2 HOUSING OUR RESIDENTS POLICIES:
+HOUSING OUR RESIDENTS POLICIES:

-2.3.2.1 To provide for a mix and range of housing options suitable for all ages, household sizes and abilities, in partnership with local municipalities, senior levels of government, the development industry, community partners and other stakeholders including:

-- a. affordable housing to address need throughout the income spectrum, including market and community housing; - b. emergency and transitional housing; - c. co-housing; group, rooming, and special needs housing; and - d. purpose built rental housing.

-2.3.2.2 That a minimum 25% of new housing outside of Regional Centres and major transit station areas be affordable in each local municipality.

-2.3.2.3 That a minimum 35% of new housing in Regional Centres and major transit station areas be affordable in each local municipality.

-2.3.2.4 That a minimum of 1,000 new purpose-built rental units be built region-wide per year, with local municipal targets provided in Table 2.
+- 2.3.39 To provide for a mix and range of housing options suitable for all ages, household sizes and abilities, in partnership with local municipalities, senior levels of government, the development industry, community partners and other stakeholders including: - a.
+Affordable housing to address need throughout the income spectrum, including market and community housing; - b.
+Emergency and transitional housing; - c.
+Co-housing; group, rooming, and special needs housing; and - d.
+Purpose-built rental housing. - 2.3.40 That a minimum 25% of new housing outside of Regional Centres and major transit station areas be affordable in each local municipality. - 2.3.41 That a minimum 35% of new housing in Regional Centres and major transit station areas be affordable in each local municipality. - 2.3.42 That a minimum of 1,000 new purpose-built rental units be built Region-wide per year, with local municipal targets provided in Table 2.

-Table 2 - Purpose Built Rental Target by Local Municipality
+Table 2 - Purpose Built Minimum Rental Target by Municipality